 “A national name is nice, but a regional carrier may be able to handle your needs more effectively.”

-—Mike Wolf, Director of Operations, Delgado Stone Distributors, Brookfield, CT
+—Mike Wolf, Director of Operations, Delgado Stone Distributors, Brookfield, Connecticut

 Freight expeditors are essentially freight brokers that specialize in import and export shipments.
 They know what’s needed to ship your freight across borders, to say, Canada, and even overseas.
-Large international third-party logistics (3PL) companies specialize in these services and some freight brokers and independent carriers offer expeditor services, too.
-You also can find companies that specialize solely in import/export.
+Large international third-party logistics (3PL) companies specialize in these services, and some freight brokers and independent carriers offer expeditor services, too.
+You also can find companies that specialize solely in import and export.
 Through expeditors, you can get air freight and ocean freight quotes for any export shipping needs.

 How Do They Stack Up?

-So, cost-wise, how do they compare?
-Here’s a chart of the lowest quotes I received from a broker, an exchange, and an independent carrier.
+So, cost-wise, how do the different freight providers compare?
+Here’s a sample chart of quotes from a broker, an exchange, and an independent carrier.
 The quotes are based on:

 - Shipping from Houston to Los Angeles